 Eat More Protein to Fight Muscle Loss

-Protein (along with exercise) helps your body build and maintain muscles.
-During times of infection, protein stored in muscles can get burned as a fuel source.
+Protein (along with physical activity) helps your body build and maintain muscles.
+During times of infection, protein stored in muscles can get burned to provide energy for the body.
 This can lead to loss of muscle, also called muscle wasting.

 It is important to try to eat at least three servings of protein every day.
 A good estimate of a 'serving' is the amount of food the size of your fist.
 Foods high in protein include: